 Tabitha joined the team in January 2021 as the KIDS Ministry Director.
 She previously served at the First Baptsit Church O’Fallon, Missouri, as their Family Ministry Associate and at other churches as a volunteer in several areas of the children’s ministry.
 She has been married to her husband Daniel since 2002, and they have two children: Jeremiah and Leah.
 Tabitha enjoys watching her children at their various activities, running, boating and interior decorating.

 Administrative Ministry Assistant

 Debbie is no stranger to South Haven.
-She has been a familiar face for 23 years and our ministry assistant for 7 years.
-She and her husband Bill are long-time members of South Haven and love spending time with their four adult children and nine grandchildren when they are able.
+She has been a familiar face since 1994 and on staff since 2010.
+She and her husband Bill are long-time members of South Haven and love spending time with their four adult children and eleven grandchildren when they are able.
 They are enjoying their empty nest lives doing some traveling.
 You can find Debbie sitting at the front desk ready to greet you with a smile and help you in any way she can.
-She also loves cooking, sewing, playing the church organ, working with preschoolers and singing in the church choir.
+She also loves cooking, sewing, playing the church organ, working with preschoolers, and singing in the church choir.

-Brandon has been serving at South Haven for 7 years.
+Brandon has been serving at South Haven since 2010.
 While his title is Custodian, he is proud to utilize his spiritual gift of service in wearing many hats as somewhat of a “go to guy” to get things done in God’s house.
-Brandon enjoys spending his free time with his wife and 4 children, outdoor activities such as scouting, camping and shooting sports, but considers the most important activity of all to be one-on-one time with God.
+Brandon enjoys spending his free time with his kids doing outdoor activities such as trail riding, camping and shooting sports.
+But he considers the most important activity of all to be one-on-one time with God.